 Bring the flavors of Louisiana to your door with my mouthwatering crawfish étouffée.
 Featuring tender crawfish smothered in an aromatic Cajun stew, it makes an easy and cozy dinner.
 Watch the video below to see how I make it in my kitchen.

-Add the butter and the large skillet and place it over medium heat.
+Add the butter to a large skillet and place it over low heat.
 Once melted, add the flour and stir together until a roux is made.
+Aim to cook it for around ten minutes (or until it reaches the color of peanut butter or chocolate milk).

-Add the celery, peppers, and onion, and mix into the roux.
+Add the celery, peppers, and onion to the roux.
 Add the broth, water, bay leaf, Cajun seasoning, and cayenne pepper.
 Bring everything to a boil.

 Video